| Text and pictures by

 |

-Here is an early all nickel version
+Here is another early all nickel

 2nd